 Wish there was a new game + joystick board like this out there, i guess that won’t ever happen ?, i mean, i checked around a bit and there is very little info on both the game series (Steel Battalion) future and the actual gameplay style.

 We need a new MECH WARRIOR game!

-Loads of Arcade machines was located a wee bit further down the hall, OutRun , PAC MAN, TRON, TRACK AND FIELD, SALAMANDER, DONKEY KONG, BUCK ROGERS and so on was there.
+Loads of Arcade machines were located a wee bit further down the hall, OutRun, PAC MAN, TRON, TRACK AND FIELD, SALAMANDER, DONKEY KONG, BUCK ROGERS and so on were there.

 Classics upon classics and all of them working as they should, well except for OutRun which the steering wheel had seen its better days.

-Once upon a time these Neo-Geo machines was hard to find, but these days i see them every time i go to a show or whatever, i understand why ofcourse as the games on the system is just brilliant.
+Once upon a time, these Neo-Geo machines were hard to find, but these days i see them every time i go to a show or whatever, i understand why of course as the games on the system is just brilliant.

-Twin Cobra ranks high on my top 20 arcade machines of all time, i had to have a go ofcourse and it haven’t aged bad at all, it still ooze quality and offers some of the best gameplay in the genre.
-One thing though was that the monitor used made the game look a wee bit iffy.
+Twin Cobra ranks high on my top 20 arcade machines of all time, i had to have a go of course and it hasn’t aged badly at all, it still oozes quality and offers some of the best gameplay in the genre.
+One thing though was that the monitor used at Game On 2.0 made the game look a wee bit iffy.

 I didn’t bother to stand around waiting for a better timing for a picture.

 Rave Racer, first time i see the machine and i felt the same as my son, what a letdown the game was.
 Boring, ugly and whatnot. (in other words, it’s aged badly).

 That said, the cabinet looks fantastic.